top of page

 Our first walk-a-thon happened in 2008 when 3rd-4th grade teacher, Sally Grimsrud, and a friend proposed to raise money to purchase water filters for hundreds of villages in rural Kenya.
 Students raised roughly $9,000, and Sally had the filters made and oversaw their delivery in the summer of 2009.

 In February of 2011, board member and former handwork teacher Stephanie Niedermeyer suggested that we consider the efforts of the Santa Cruz Waldorf School, which held a fund raiser to support local charitable organizations.
 Later in the fall, we launched our first Community Service Walk-a-Thon, which paired each class, grades 1-8, with a local environmental education nonprofit organization.
 The event has happened every fall since then, and students have a great time doing laps at South Eugene High School's track.
 The students raise funds for the organization and do a service project for them.
-The class that raises the most money gets to make a goofy article of clothing, like a hat, a sportcoat, or a shirt for the principal, and the 2nd place fundraiser makes something similar for the executive director.
-Funds raised each year have ranged from $10,000 to $12,000.
+Funds raised each year originally ranged from $10,000 to $12,000, but in more recent years have exceeded $20,000.

 Support in the Development of other Public Waldorf Inspired Schools